Richard John Cartwright: Cabinet Minister for Laurier

-Senator
+Senate of Canada

 In 1904, he was elevated to the Senate of Canada, but remained Trade and Commerce minister until the fall of the Laurier government in the 1911 election.
 In this position he introduced, in 1908, a limited system of old age annuities.
 Additionally, he served as Leader of the Government in the Senate from 1909 until 1911, and as Leader of the Opposition in the Senate from 1911 until his death in 1912.

+Personal life

+In August 1859 he married Frances Jane Lawe of Cork, Ireland.
+They had seven sons and three daughters.

+Their eldest son, Lieutenant Colonel Robert Cartwright, studied at the Royal Military College of Canada in Kingston, Ontario from 1878 to 1881, where he won several academic prizes.
+He was a railway engineer in Manitoba.
+He served in the suppression of the 1885 North-West Rebellion and fought South African Boer rebels during the Boer war, where he was mentioned in dispatches four times.
+He served as assistant adjutant-general at militia headquarters and as a musketry officer during World War I.

-Legacy
+Legacy and archives

 In the Kingston, Ontario, area, Cartwright Street and Cartwright Point are named for him and his family, in recognition of their longstanding contributions to the region.
 He is honoured with commemorative plaques in Kingston on King Street (at his former residence) and in Memorial Hall, City Hall.

 His memories were preserved in his book Reminiscences, published in 1912.

-Family

-Sir Richard Cartwright's eldest son, Lieutenant Colonel Robert Cartwright, studied at the Royal Military College of Canada in Kingston, Ontario from 1878 to 1881, where he won several academic prizes.
-He was a railway engineer in Manitoba.
-He served in the suppression of the 1885 Riel rebellion and in the Boer war in South Africa, where he was mentioned in dispatches four times.
-He served as assistant adjutant-general at militia headquarters and as a musketry officer during World War I.

-Archives

 There is a Cartwright Family Fonds with the Ontario provincial archives, consisting of documents from 1799 to 1913.
 The documents were generated by Richard Cartwright, his sons John Solomon Cartwright and the Reverend Robert David Cartwright, Robert's wife Harriet (Dobbs) Cartwright and their son, Sir Richard Cartwright.